ibm-cloud-docs/containers/kubernetes-service-cli.md

 ### `ibmcloud ks nlb-dns rm`
 {: #cs_nlb-dns-rm}

-Remove a network load balancer IP address from a host name.
-If you remove all IPs from a host name, the host name still exists but no IPs are associated with it. <strong>Note</strong>: You must run this command for each IP address that you want to remove.
+Remove a network load balancer IP address from a subdomain.
+If you remove all IPs from a subdomain, the subdomain still exists but no IPs are associated with it. <strong>Note</strong>: You must run this command for each IP address that you want to remove.
 {: shortdesc}

 <img src="images/icon-classic.png" alt="Classic infrastructure provider icon" width="15" style="width:15px; border-style: none"/> Classic-only command.</p>

 ```
-ibmcloud ks nlb-dns rm --cluster CLUSTER --ip IP --nlb-host HOST_NAME [--json] [-s]
+ibmcloud ks nlb-dns rm --cluster CLUSTER --ip IP --nlb-host SUBDOMAIN [--json] [-s]
 ```
 {: pre}